Patchier/Big-Warden/README.md

 3. Choose "Select DAZIPs", and navigate to your Big Warden installation folder.

 4. There, inside of Game Folder Files, will be 8 DAZIPs that you will need to install using the DAUpdater.
 Simply select them, and they should appear in DAUpdater.
+Note: You may not be able to do them all at once due to some additions recently.

 5. Select all of the DAZIPs within DAUpdater, and choose "Install Selected".